Jack Siedlecki: Assistant football coach

 After graduating from Union College, Siedlecki worked as an assistant football coach for 12 years at the University of Albany (1976–1979), Wagner College (1980), and Lafayette College (1981–1987).
 He began his coaching career as a graduate assistant at Albany and later noted that his responsibilities there were unlike any other program: "Everybody who walks out of here is exposed to what it takes to be a college coach."
 He recalled that the assistants at Albany earned $2,500 to $3,000 a year, and five coaches shared one house for which they paid $225 per month in rent.
 To support himself, Siedlecki also taught at a local Catholic elementary school, worked as a building supervisor three nights a week and coached junior varsity baseball.
 After one year at Wagner, Siedlecki spent seven years at Lafayette and served as both defensive and offensive coordinator.
 Siedlecki and Harvard head coach Tim Murphy were roommates as assistant coaches at Lafayette.

-Worcester Tech (WPI)
+WPI

 In January 1988, Siedlecki was hired as the head football coach at Worcester Polytechnic Institute.
 In five years at Worcester, Siedlecki compiled a 36–11–1 record.
 His 1990 team went 8–0–1, and his 1992 team compiled a 9–1 record.
 The 1992 team also made the school's first appearance in the NCAA Division III playoffs and won the inaugural title of the Freedom Football Conference.
 Siedlecki was chosen as the 1992 AFCA Kodak District I Coach of the Year.